top of page

 the Age of Superstition

-By the 17th and 18th centuries, Messenger Bees were well-integrated into human society, especially among farming families and mountain folk.
-Manuals and almanacs included instructions on how to care for and interpret these magical bees' messages.
-However, as societal attitudes towards magic began to shift, the relationship with Messenger Bees took a darker turn.
+By the 17th and 18th centuries, Messenger Bees were well-integrated into the lives of farmers and mountain folk.
+Manuals and almanacs even included care guides and common message colors or codes.
+As attitudes towards magic soured, so did opinions on Messenger Bees.

-During the late 18th and early 19th centuries, a wave of anti-magic sentiment swept through many communities.
+During the late 18th and early 19th centuries, a wave of anti-magic sentiment swept through the country.
 Stories of malevolent spellcasters and dark magic fueled fears and led to widespread paranoia.
-Messenger Bees, with their supernatural abilities, became targets of suspicion and fear.
-They were unfairly associated with malicious creatures, like Wicks, and other dark forces; many believed that keeping these bees was a sign of nefarious intent.
+Even Messenger Bees became targets, symbols of witchcraft, associated with malicious creatures, like Wicks, and black magic; many believed they were signs of the demonic, offering keepers up for witch trials.
+Countless hives were destroyed, and hive-keepers murdered.
+The Messenger Bees suffered yet another loss; their numbers dwindled as they struggled to survive and evade those who sought to eradicate them.